New for 2023: Fly-In Guest Zone

 Welcome, private pilots!
 Fly in for our show!

-A new feature at the KIA of Lake Charles Chennault International Airshow this year is a Fly-In Guest Zone — exclusively designated for private pilots and their planes!
+A new feature at the KIA of Lake Charles Chennault International Airshow this year is a Fly-In Guest Zone — exclusively designated for small aircraft owners and pilots!

 Fly in on the morning before either daytime performance (Saturday, May 20, or Sunday, May 21) and enjoy a full day at the Airshow — with performers overhead and fellowship with other aviation enthusiasts on the ground.